 Denise Schentrup is the lead nurse practitioner at Archer Family Health Care.
 She has been providing care to Archer Family Health Care patients since 2005.
-She is a Family Nurse Pracitioner and provides care to patients of all ages.
+She is a Family Nurse Practitioner and provides care to patients of all ages.
 She has practiced in rural settings throughout her entire career as a nurse practitioner.
 She also teaches in the graduate program at University of Florida in the College of Nursing.
 She also teaches students at Archer Family Health Care.
 Her interests are working with children, adolescents and women’s health.

-Ms. Kairalla’s area of expertise is primary care of underserved populations and chronic disease management for men and women.
+Ashley Kairalla’s area of expertise is primary care of underserved populations and chronic disease management for men and women.
 She precepts nurse practitioner students and supervises nurse practitioner students in their clinical placements.
 Ms. Kairalla volunteers monthly for Interfaith Hospitality Network families.
 She received her BSN from the University of North Carolina at Chapel Hill and her MSN from the University of Florida.

 Family Nurse Practitioner